whitepineblog/whitepineblog.github.io/src/contents/articles/8-minute-meditation/index.md

 template: article.jade
 ---

-Gain a sharper focus, more patience and more appreciation for this moment in your life throught the practice of Meditation.
+Gain a sharper focus, more patience and more appreciation for this moment in your life through the practice of Meditation.
 Learning to mediate isn't hard.

 <span class="more"></span>